grip-on-software/monetdb-import/Scripts/Database_structure.md

         to the change of the target norm.
     -   **metric_id** - INT - reference to metric.metric_id: Metric
         whose norms are changed.
-    -   **type** - VARCHAR(100): Type of change: 'options',
-        'old_options' or 'TechnicalDebtTarget'.
-This is NULL if the type of change comes from Quality Time and it does not contain a technical debt target.
-    -   **target** - INT: Norm value at which the category changes from green to yellow.
-    -   **low_target** - INT: Norm value at which the category changes from yellow to red.
     -   **comment** - TEXT: Comment for technical debt targets describing the reason of the norm change.
 This is the empty string if no comment is provided or NULL if it could not be obtained.
+    -   **direction** - BOOL: Whether the metric improves if the metric value increases.
+This is true if a higher value is better, false if a lower value is better, or NULL if it is not known or not applicable for the metric.
+    -   **target** - FLOAT: Norm value at which the category changes from green to yellow.
+This is NULL if it is unchanged from the deafult.
+    -   **low_target** - FLOAT: Norm value at which the category changes from yellow to red.
+This is NULL if it is unchanged from the default.
+    -   **debt_target** - FLOAT: Norm value at which the category changes from yellow to grey, indicating a temporary acceptance of technical debt.
+        This is NULL if no debt target is currently active.
+    -   **scale** - VARCHAR(16): Scale of the metric.
+This can be "count" if measuring the metric happens by counting items, "percentage" if a fraction of items is compared to a total/potential of items, "version_number" if the metric provides a software version, "duration" if the metric indicates a duration of time in muties or "rating" if the metric is a rating from 1 to 5 where lower is better.
+This is NULL if the scale of the metric is unchanged from the default.

 -   **metric_default**: The default values of metric targets in the